Slop on sunscreen│Pania he kirīmi pare tīkākā I mua I te putanga ki waho I te whare

 Always use a broad-spectrum, water-resistant sunscreen of at least SPF 30.

 When used in combination with other methods of protection such as wearing clothing (including a wide-brimmed hat and close-fitting sunglasses) and sitting in shade, sunscreen will help protect against sunburn.
-Slip, Slop, Slap, and Wrap
+Remember to Slip, Slop, Slap, and Wrap

 No matter how high the sunscreen's Sun Protection Factor (SPF) is, some of the sun's UV radiation can reach our skin.